Foster carer fees

 • 98 per cent believe that foster carers should be paid.

-At worst, low or no pay means that some foster carers will be forced to maintain their households on very low income levels, and this can be unsatisfactory for foster carers, their children and fostered children alike.
-Being part of a low paid workforce can also compound the low status foster carers frequently have in relation to other professionals.
+At worst, low or no fees means that some foster carers will be forced to maintain their households on low income levels.
+Receiving a low fee can also contribute to foster carers feeling that their role is under-valued and not respected in the team around the child.

-Among the motivations for fostering as reported by foster carers, fee payments are consistently ranked low on the list.
+Amongst the motivations for fostering as reported by foster carers, fees are consistently ranked low on the list.
 Making a difference to the life of a child in care is the primary motivation.
 We believe that this is how it should be.
-Nonetheless, pay must be seen as a key factor in recruitment and retention because the demographic pool of foster carers will inevitably be limited to those who can afford to foster without fee payments or with minimal fee payments.
+Nonetheless, foster carer fees must be seen as a key factor in recruitment and retention because the demographic pool of foster carers will inevitably be limited to those who can afford to foster without receiving an adequate fee.

 We believe that:

-• In the short term fostering fees must be paid at a level equivalent to the national living wage based on a 40-hour week for 52 weeks of the year, including holiday and sick pay.
-This is regardless of whether the foster carer has a placement or not, but only on the proviso that they have made themselves available to take a child.
+• In the short term, fostering fees must be paid at a level equivalent to the national living wage based on a 40-hour week for 52 weeks of the year, including holiday and sick pay.
+This is regardless of whether the foster carer is currently caring for a child.

-• Governments should invest in local authorities and trusts to ensure the necessary finance is available.
+• Governments should invest in local authorities and trusts to ensure the necessary financial support is available.

-• Foster carers should continue to receive fee payments while allegations of malpractice are investigated.
+• Foster carers should continue to receive fees while allegations of malpractice are investigated.

 • Tiered payment schemes are preferable.
-These are likely to take into account factors such as length of service, qualifications, training undertaken, capacity for learning demonstrated by reflection on practice, and needs of children fostered, as well as time invested.
-When well-managed, tiered schemes can be an important mechanism for the development and recognition of the skills of foster carers, as well as a motivational tool for improving performance.
+These should consider factors such as length of service, qualifications, training undertaken, capacity for learning shown by reflection on practice, and the needs of children.
+Tiered schemes can be an important mechanism for developing and recognising foster carers' skills and can be a motivational tool for improving performance.

 • Any changes made to fee payment schemes at local level should not result in individual foster carers being worse off.

 • The administration of fees should be transparent.
-Fostering services should distinguish clearly between fee payments and allowances.
+Fostering services should distinguish clearly between fees and allowances.
 Every foster carer should understand what fees they are entitled to; fostering services should publish clear information about fee schemes and their criteria.
-Payment slips and payment records should be understandable, and payments should be made promptly.
+Payment slips and payment records should be understandable, and foster carer fees should be received promptly.

-If you want to get in touch with our policy team about anything from this page please email policy@fostering.net
+If you want to get in touch with our policy and campaigns team for more information about foster carer fees, please email policy@fostering.net.

 0